How would you feel if, each night you told your pillow, “I was a hero today.”

-Succeed and Soar’s “Eleanor’s Insights” series is illustrated with my photographs of ‘wild places.’
+Succeed and Soar’s “Eleanor’s Insights” series is illustrated with photographs of ‘wild places.’

-This photograph was taken during my stay at the Dorland Mountain Arts Colony, Temecula, California.
+This post’s featured image was taken during my stay at the Dorland Mountain Arts Colony, Temecula, California.
 There, the artists worked without electricity.
 I bought a manual typewriter.
 Also tried [but failed] to find pens that had to be dipped in ink.
 How marvelous to watch a sunrise and sunset without telephone lines.
 To see thousands of stars in a sky free of light pollution.

 Art is available as prints, framed and on canvas as well as on journals, greeting cards, weekender bags, shower curtains, puzzles and much more.